pokiiio/node-red-contrib-sonos-notify/README.md

 # Settings

-To use this node, following parameters are required.
+To use this node, no configuration required.
+This node will search Sonos devices on the local network and notify music update of all Sonos devices found.

+If you configure parameters below, you can also specify a Sonos device which you want to get notify from.

  - Address
      - A local IP address of the target Sonos device.
  - Port
      - A port number of the target Sonos devices.

-## Experimental Feature : Auto Device Discovery (from ver.
-0.1.0)
-If parameters above are not configured, this node will search Sonos devices on the local network and notify music update of all Sonos devices found.

 # Usage